Darth-Revan/rust-lang_Doc-LaTeX/README.md

     `$ git clone https://github.com/Darth-Revan/rust-lang_Doc-LaTeX.git; cd rust-lang_Doc-LaTeX`
 3. Build:

-    For the standard PDF version:
+    For the standard PDF version (A4 size):

     `$ make standard`

     For building the standard PDF version with verbose output:

     `$ make stb-verb`

+    For the A5-sized version:

+    `$ make ereader`

+    For the A5-sized version with verbose output:

+    `$ make eread-verb`

     In order to clean the working directory from temporary files created by `xelatex` invoke: